-ENDURE - ENsuring DUne REsilience against climate change
+ENDURE - Ensuring Dune Resilience against climate change

-ENDURE aims to improve insights to take a sustainable and cost-effective approach to managing the coastline of the two seas, and to create a natural and dynamic coast that is resilient to erosion, flooding and sea level rise(http://www.endure.eu.com/).
+ENDURE aims to improve insights into sustainable and cost-effective coastal management of the two seas and to create a natural and dynamic coastline that is resistant to erosion, flooding, and sea level rise (http://www.endure.eu.com/).

-Name of grant program
+Name of the subsidy program

-Interreg 2 Seas 2014-2020 is a European territorial cooperation program for England, France, the Netherlands and Belgium (Flanders).
-The Program is co-funded by the European Regional Development Fund and has a total budget of €241 million.
-The overall objective is to develop an innovative, knowledge- and research-based, sustainable and inclusive 2 Seas region, where natural resources are protected and the green economy is promoted.
+Interreg 2 Seas 2014-2020 is aEuropean territorial cooperation program for England, France, the Netherlands, and Belgium (Flanders).
+The programme co-financed by theEuropean Regional Development Fund and has a total budget of €241 million.
+The overall objective is to develop an innovative, knowledge- and research-based, sustainable, and inclusive 2 Seas area, where natural resources are protected and the green economy is promoted.

 Project objectives